pantheon-systems/documentation/source/content/guides/php/03-settings-php.md

 showtoc: true
 permalink: docs/guides/php/settings-php
 anchorid: settings-php
+reviewed: "2022-12-13"
 ---

 This section provides information on how to configure the `settings.php` file for a Drupal site.
 Refer to [Configure Your wp-config.php File](/guides/php/wp-config-php) if you have a WordPress site.

 The Drupal system configuration in code is set in the `sites/default/settings.php` file.

-## Drupal 9
+## drupal:latest

-Drupal 9 sites on Pantheon run an unmodified version of core, bundled with a custom `settings.php` file that includes the necessary `settings.pantheon.php`.
+drupal:latest sites on Pantheon run an unmodified version of core, bundled with a custom `settings.php` file that includes the necessary `settings.pantheon.php`.
 Your site will stop working on Pantheon if the stock `settings.php` file is used in place of the bundled file.

 ## Drupal 7 and Earlier